Gives You Hell

 "Why did you care so much about finding them?"
 Alice asked.

 "Well," Carlisle sighed, "I think that maybe it was because they were the only other vampires I'd ever crossed.
 The first real ones I'd ever crossed, anyway.
 Maybe I thought they could help me.
 I think it might be deeper than that though.
 I can't explain it," Carlisle's brow furrowed.
-"I think I have a connection to them.
+"I feel connected to them.
 I'm not sure what it is, but I have a feeling that one day we'll meet again, and I'll finally find out," He stared reverently into the distant blue eyes of Albus.

 "You always were obsessed with learning, Carlisle," Edward chuckled.
 "Maybe you're just curious, like the rest of us."